stefano-m/awesome-pulseaudio_widget/README.md

 # Configuration

-The widget displays volume icons that are searched in the folder defined by `beautiful.pulse_icon_theme` with extension `beautiful.pulse_icon_extension`.
-The default is to look into `"/usr/share/icons/Adwaita/scalable/status"` for icons whose extension is `".svg"`.
+The widget will display the audio icons defined in your GTK+ theme and it will resize them to fit in the available space.
+This means that you can switch your icon theme, for example using `lxappearance`, and update the widget by restarting AwesomWM.

 Specifically, you will need icons named: